 Going virtual without a net: Is the coronavirus-based transition from face to face to on-line instruction yet another step to down-grading instructional quality? – 19 March 2020

 Avoiding unrecognized racist implications arising from teaching genetics Considering how the way we present scientific information impact students’ thinking. – 4 September 2019

 Is it possible to teach evolution “sensitively”?
 A consideration of the challenges inherent in presenting potentially upsetting topics.

 Go ahead and “teach the controversy:” it is the best way to defend science.
 A rigorous presentation of biological systems can only be strengthened by helping students understand how evolutionary mechanisms (natural, sexual, and social) shape organisms, why creationism fails to explain real world observations , and the general absurdities associated with “intelligent design” (sic) creationism.

-Here are posts that relate to biology education, issues relating to course design and delivery to produce an effective and engaging curriculum, what we might term educational engineering.
+Here are posts related to biology education, course design, what we might term educational engineering.
 Some have been edited since they were first posted on the PLoS Sci-Ed site.

 The politics of educational reform